kineticdata/kinetic-sdk-rb/README.md

 If you need to make a custom HTTP call for some reason, there is a class that allows you to do that.
 Simply make sure the KineticSdk is required in your program.
 See the [Getting Started Guide](docs/GettingStarted.md) for details.

-Then you need to instantiate a new instance of the KineticHttp class, and call the desired HTTP method with the appropriate information.
-Each response will be returned as a KineticSdk::Utils::KineticHttpResponse object.
+Then you need to instantiate a new instance of the {Kinetic::Utils::KineticHttp} class, and call the desired HTTP method with the appropriate information.
+Each response will be returned as a {KineticSdk::Utils::KineticHttpResponse} object.

 ```ruby
 # instantiate the KineticHttp class without authentication